ssjblue197/pure-ui/README.md

 - **Select Combobox**: A customizable dropdown with search functionality.
 - **Paginate**: A pagination component to navigate large datasets easily.
 - **File Upload**: A flexible file upload component with drag-and-drop support.
+- **More**: We encourage you to build more components and share them with the community.
+Please refer to the [Community](https://pureui.xyz/resources/community/) section for more information.

 ## 5. Customization